-When you google “safest countries in the world,” many websites have articles about travel and safety ranking.
+When you Google “safest countries in the world,” many websites have articles about travel and safety ranking.
 The statistic is based on the Global Peace Index (GPI), which ranks countries to determine how safe and peaceful they are.
-Some of the 23 factors include societal security, political stability, the potential for terrorist acts, number of homicides and level of violence, plus many more criteria.
+Some of the 23 factors include societal security, political stability, the potential for terrorist acts, the number of homicides and the level of violence, among many others.

 Out of 163 countries in the world, many countries belong to the list of best first-time solo female travel destinations.
 After all, safety is the number one priority for any solo female traveller!

 This means the best places to travel for solo females are the safest countries.
-So if you are travelling alone for the first time, then you might want to do a bit of research and choose a place where you will feel safe.
+So if you are travelling alone for the first time, you might want to do some research and choose a place where you will feel safe.

 Top 10 picks for best first-time solo female travel destinations